 Music is accessible to almost everyone.
 Music visualizations should be, too.

-While the idea was solid, there was a problem: I am not actually a developer.
-Not at all.
+While the idea was solid, there was a problem: I am not actually a developer – I am much more of a creative business person than a software engineer.

 To create something like this, you needed to have good developer chops.
 The software had to listen and react to what was being played in real time.
 If it didn’t, the visuals would be off.
 The immersion would be broken.